medavox/articles/scifi story ideas.md

 ---

-Person who can accelerate time inside their own brain for fun and profict, without visibly aging.
+Person who can accelerate time inside their own brain for fun and profit, without visibly aging.
 Uses it to gain power/money etc, but ends up suffering from premature senile dementia

 ---